riczahn/spare-food-backend/README.md

 # sparefood-backend Project

 ## NEXT STEPS
-1. Cleanup the mess that I left behind (e.g. unit tests for edge cases, return optional instead of null, add logging)
-2. a) Apply the need of authentication to the MealController\
-   b) Add Request Interceptor to better evaluate JWT
-3. Add location based queries for meals
-4. Add Meal Properties like vegan, contains fish and so on
+1. Add Meal Properties like vegan, contains fish and so on
+2. Add location based queries for meals
-5. Chat
+3. Chat
-6. Social Eating
+4. Social Eating

 ## THINGS THAT ANNOY ME
 * AssertJ and Hamcrest are mixed due to RESTAssured only supporting Hamcrest...
 * Ambiguous namings. (create, add, persist) settle for one and only one.
+* No hashing of passwords yet
+* No good feedback when token expires

 ## Running the application in dev mode